All Episodes

 You're anecdotally speaking.

-You have your theory, and you think a lot of people agree with it, if you could ask them.
+You have your theory and you think a lot of people agree with it, if you could ask them.

 So let me run another theory by you.

-What if they said, you know what, there's nothing we can gain showing up here tonight, but if we don't, it's gonna make Cruz get the center podium, and Cruz is going to be the target.
+But if we don't, it's going to make Cruz get the center podium and Cruz is going to be the target.

-Everybody there's gonna hit Cruz, not me.
+Everybody there is going to hit Cruz, not me.

-Thereby I need to take Cruz out, so let's make Cruz the focal point.
+Thereby, I need to take Cruz out, so let's make Cruz the focal point.

 The way to do that's for me not to show up.